Code-Institute-Submissions/dkeddie-MS2/README.md

 * **Weather Tiles - Celsius / Farenheight:** Option to switch between celsius and farenheit.
 * **Map Tile - Current Location and Travel Time:** On-click, the tile will enlarge to show Current Location and Destination, and estimated travel time to the destination.
 * **Flight Price Tile - Currency selection:** Option to switch between currencies.
+* **Flight Price Tile - Improve functionality to deliver prices:** With further refinement, and possibly use of the full Skyscanner API (currently only accessed through RapidAPI), this could be improved.
+Steps to be explored:-
+  1. Searching for local airports and returning results based on that parameter, rather than the current place parameter.
+  2. Providing option to select the preferred airport.
+Particularly for the current location, and in places with more than one airport (e.g. London), this could provide more tailored results for the user.
 * **Photo Tile - Improve photos returned:** The current API is a free Google facility, but the quality of pictures returned is not great.
 In order to get better quality pictures of destinations, then a paid for API would have to integrated into the site.
 * **Photo Tile - Enlarge Images with details:** On-click, the images will enlarge and provide details of the image (e.g. attraction name).